 Unfortunately for Xaro, Dany’s dragons are more apt to burn buildings to the ground than surrender, so Daenerys was able to steal them away from the House of the Undying pretty quickly.
 And once she came across Xaro and Doreah, her servant-turned-betrayer, she locked them in a vault of riches to slowly starve to death in the dark.
 That’s a nasty way to go.

-When: season 4, episode 10 - The Children
+When: Season 4, episode 10 - The Children

 What’s amazing is not that he died, but rather how he died.
-For years, Tywin resented his son Tyrion for supposedly killing his wife in childbirth.
+For years, Tywin resented his son Tyrion for being a dwarf and supposedly killing his wife in childbirth.
 As such, he’d taken great measure to torture his son, including forcing Tyrion to watch as the woman he loved, a prostitute, was paid to sleep with an entire group of guards.
 Tyrion was the one to finally kill him off, shooting him with a crossbow as he sat over the toilet in his pajamas.
 It was gratifying to see such an imposing man killed during such an embarrassing moment.

-When: season 4, episode 7 - Mockingbird
+When: Season 4, episode 7 - Mockingbird

 How: Pushed out of the Moon Door